shivam1317/DSA-Notes/DP/subsetSumEqualsToK.md

 1. If target becomes 0
 2. If index becomes 0

-If index becomes 0 then we only have one value which is `arr[i]` and if that value is equal to `arr[i]` then we will return true otherwise we will return false.
+If index becomes 0 then we only have one value which is `arr[i]` and if that value is equal to `target` then we will return true otherwise we will return false.

 Code will look like this: